Saidiibrahim/langgraph-cookbook/apps/newsletter-cron/README.md

 To run our app periodically, Modal allows us to schedule functions in a straightforward manner.

-In our [main.py](./main.py) file, define an instance of a Modal App , which is an object representing an application running on Modal.
+In our [main.py](./main.py) file, we define an instance of a `Modal App` , an object representing an application running on Modal.